ubco-mds-2021-labs/dashboard1-data551_group-h/README.md

 - Click on Select on 'Alabama State University'
 - Heatmap Dropdown - Choose any of the filters to see the reflection on Heatmap

-Below is the snapsot of the dashboard that will look:
+Below is the snapshot of the dashboard that will look:

 ![image](https://user-images.githubusercontent.com/87165579/157771851-d13c820f-7d25-4593-9fd0-ffa4be8ea2f2.png)